 - Three letters of reference.

-The deadline for submission of applications is November 15 of the year prior to the beginning of the training year.
+The deadline for submission of applications for the upcoming internship year can be found in the "Key Dates and Information" area at the beginning of this section.
 However, candidates are encouraged to contact an Army Health Care Recruiter as early as possible in order to ensure that they will be able to meet the requirements to serve as an Army officer.

 Salary and Benefits

 Salary and Benefits -- The predoctoral internship year is projected to begin each October 2.
 Interns will attend the Basic Officer Leader Course (BOLC) at Ft.
 Sam Houston from June to late September prior to beginning the internship.
 BAMC interns will be able to attend both OBLC and their internship on Ft.
 Sam Houston.
 The internship is a full-time, 12 month experience.
 Military interns are paid at the rank of Army Captain, with annual salary ranging from $56,000 to $60,000.
 Interns also receive all military benefits and allowances, which include health and dental care for interns and their family members; paid annual leave, sick leave and federal holidays; and use of on-post facilities.
 Other benefits include dissertation release time, paid attendance at local workshops, and the opportunity to attend seminars presented by nationally known speakers at BAMC.